alexander-ma/alexander-ma.github.io/_posts/2018-5-4-EE_379K_Project.md

 In the future, we hope to look deeper into implementing a rhyming scheme, and to have the model generate verses and hooks to create its own rap song.
 In general, this model and technique could be applied to different music artists and could be expanded to create lyrics certain genres.
 We found that this [Stanford research paper](https://nlp.stanford.edu/courses/cs224n/2009/fp/5.pdf) could help us achieve that goal.

+It's also important to mention that the dataset for Drake's lyrics is still a bit too small for our liking.
+Using an artist that has significantly more lyrics and word content would potentially create a robust lyrics.
+Another alternative would be to take lyrics from multiple rap artists, or the as much hip hop artists as possible.

 In all, we hope that some day an artist will utilize machine learning and neural networks to potentially create lyrics that could one day hit #1 on Billboard's Hot 100.

+_Thanks for reading! :)_